scikit-learn-contrib/scikit-matter/docs/source/contributing.rst

 Issues and Pull Requests
 ########################

-Having a problem with scikit-COSMO?
-Please let us know by `submitting an issue <https://github.com/lab-cosmo/scikit-cosmo/issues>`_.
+Having a problem with scikit-matter?
+Please let us know by `submitting an issue <https://github.com/lab-cosmo/scikit-matter/issues>`_.

-Submit new features or bug fixes through a `pull request <https://github.com/lab-cosmo/scikit-cosmo/pulls>`_.
+Submit new features or bug fixes through a `pull request <https://github.com/lab-cosmo/scikit-matter/pulls>`_.

 Contributing Datasets
 #####################

-Have an example dataset that would fit into scikit-COSMO?
+Have an example dataset that would fit into scikit-matter?

 Contributing a dataset is easy.
-First, copy your numpy file into ``skcosmo/datasets/data/`` with an informative name.
+First, copy your numpy file into ``skmatter/datasets/data/`` with an informative name.
 Here, we'll call it ``my-dataset.npz``.

-Next, create a documentation file in ``skcosmo/datasets/data/my-dataset.rst``.
+Next, create a documentation file in ``skmatter/datasets/data/my-dataset.rst``.
 This file should look like this:

 .. code-block::